Preparing your dog for the Fourth of July will give you independence from fear and worry

 Plan now.
 Make sure your dog has tags on.
 Check to see that the tags are legible (sometimes the engraving gets worn off) and that your phone number is current (has your area code changed recently?).
 If you take your dog out of town for the weekend, get a “vacation tag”.
 I got one for Flip that says, “I’m staying with….” and lists his host’s name and phone number.
 Also, make sure you have current photo of your dog, and note any distinguishing marks (is that spot on his left hind foot or his right?).
 If you need to provide a description of your lost dog for the humane society or for posters, it’s helpful to have it accurate and current.

-If you’re home with your dog and you hear fireworks, make sure your dog feels calm and safe.
-Put on music or TV to mask the noise (one student recommends watching a “war movie”, since most dogs have learned to ignore the sounds from your TV and the fireworks will fit right in with the crash of the movie’s bombs; another student plays mellow classical music and “reads” to her dogs instead!).
+When fireworks start, put on music or TV to mask the noise (one student recommends watching a “war movie”, since most dogs have learned to ignore the sounds from your TV and the fireworks will fit right in with the crash of the movie’s bombs; another student plays mellow classical music and “reads” to her dogs instead!).
+Play music that your dog is used to – but maybe crank it up a little more.
 Act calm or even jolly, yawn, smile, and engage your dog in some fun activity if he or she seems alarmed.
 Go ahead and reassure your dog by saying, “It’s Okay!”, and show him or her that you are not bothered.
+Feed FABULOUS treats, and do some fun training if your dog seems up for it.

 Long before you expect fireworks, you can prepare with desensitization and counter conditioning.
 You can get a recording of fireworks (see YouTube for example), and start playing it back at a VERY low volume while you engage your dogs in their favorite games or activities, and/or give them treats.
 If they seem completely unaffected by the sound, raise the volume a tiny bit.
 At no time do you want the sound loud enough to actually scare her – her acting “concerned” is OK as long as she seems to recover pretty quickly.
 Start by playing the sounds at a volume where Fido shows NO signs of anxiety.
 Play the CD while she is eating a meal, getting a relaxing massage, and also while you are practicing basic command she knows such as sit, down, and stay.
 Do this for several days, gradually raise the volume but turn it back down if you see any signs of anxiety.